grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _the enemy sub will run at the same depth, trying to line up an underwater torpedo shot._

 * [ ] _The Gnat has to run _between_ them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
+	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the floats by hand and launch them out the airlock into the path of the chasing sub.
+	* (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column)

 ### Ending